 A mist collector is used to save you money.
 It has several important tasks that result in a significant return on investment.

-By removing the mist and smoke from your facility you gain an increased indoor air quality providing a safe and healthy work environment (OSHA.gov source).
-Additionally you remove the oil from the building surfaces reducing the risk of accidents and damage to other expensive equipment.
+By removing the mist and smoke from your facility, you gain increased indoor air quality, creating a safe and healthy work environment (OSHA.gov source).
+You also remove the oil from the building surfaces, lowering the risk of accidents and damage to other costly equipment.

-Mist collection is truly spending a dime to get a dollar.
+Mist collection is the epitome of “”spending a dime to get a dollar.”
 The benefits of a mist and smoke collector will provide you with a return on investment throughout its life.

 Equipment that Generates Mist